 To support our academy learning habits we operate a ‘no touching’ policy.
 We do not expect scholars to touch each other whilst in the academy.

-What are learning habit?
+What are learning habits?
 What is a correction?

-Please refer to page 13 of the family handbook for detailed information regarding learning habits and corrections.
+Please refer to the Family Handbook for detailed information regarding learning habits and corrections.